Swiddis/opensearch-sql-distributed-testing/README.md

-# OpenSearch Distributed Testing Framework
+# OpenSearch Dynamic Testing Framework

 > [!IMPORTANT]
 > Not (yet) an official OpenSearch repository.
 This is an early work in progress implementation.

-The Distributed Testing Framework (DistTest) is a system for running scaled property-based tests for the OpenSearch project.
+The Dynamic Testing Framework (DyTest) is a system for running scaled property-based tests for the OpenSearch project.

 ## Introduction